dherath/Watershed_Segmentation/README.md

 # Watershed-Segmentation-Brain-Images-
-Matlab files for application of watershed segmentation on Brain Images
+Matlab files for application of watershed segmentation on Brain Images.
+Uses the digital Imaging toolbox of Matlab.
+The rawdat.mat files contains the Image data used as the input. execution of watershed_GUI.m through matlab runs the graphical user interface.
+Note that user provided markers must be provided for a designated area for segmentation.
+2D view of XY, YZ and XZ planes could be viewed.